telerik/blazor-docs/components/multiselect/overview.md

 >caption The MultiSelect provides the following features:

-* `Class` - the CSS class that will be rendered on the main wrapping element of the combobox.
+* `Class` - the CSS class that will be rendered on the main wrapping element of the multiselect.
 * `ClearButton` - whether the user will have the option to clear the selected items with a button on the input.
 When it is clicked, the `Value` will be updated to an empty list.
 * `Data` - allows you to provide the data source.
 Required.
 * `Enabled` - whether the component is enabled.